Disqualification From FHA Mortgage Loan

 6. Missed Payments

-What are the occupancy requirements for an FHA loan?
+Requirements for an FHA loan?

 The occupancy requirements for an FHA loan are that the borrower must intend to occupy the property as their primary residence.
 The property must also be suitable for a primary residence, which means it must have adequate space, utilities, and safety features.
 The borrower must also be able to demonstrate that they have a reasonable expectation of being able to continue occupying the property as their primary residence for the foreseeable future.